emykes/SkinCancerImageClassification/README.md

 ![Benigng](Images/Benign_Sample.png)

 Since all the neural network models in this project are run on a local computer, in order to reduce preprocessing time the 512x512 resized images are used in the final dataset.
-Resized image sources are from Kaggle Grandmaster Chris Deotte's website: [1](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512?select=train.csv), [2](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512), [3](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/169139).
+Resized image sources are from Chris Deotte's Kaggle pages: [1](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512?select=train.csv), [2](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512), [3](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/169139).

 ## Methodology
 ImageDataGenerator is used to normalize RGB values of each image and all images will be resized into 64x64 image size as a preprocessing step.
 In the modeling part, I started baseline with multi-layer perceptron, and then trained various CNNs by trying to hypertune the model to get best accuracy and recall score.
 The CNN modeling iterations are showed explicitly in the [Image_Processing_and_Modeling](https://github.com/emykes/SkinCancerImageClassification/blob/main/Notebooks/Image_Processing_and_Modeling.ipynb) notebook.
 In order to implement CNN models to skin lesions dataset, Flatiron school's [CNN codealong notebook](https://github.com/learn-co-curriculum/dsc-convolutional-neural-networks-codealong) is used as a reference.